learn-with-tony/nyc-otters-2017-phase1/readings/being-at-dev-bootcamp.md

 > "Should I favor completion or understanding?"

 You should favor both.
+The program is designed for both.
 This is what you're here to do.

 > "How many hours should I work?"